 Unsplashed background img

 Proteomics informatics

-• R scripts, Shiny apps and Jupyter notebooks for functional analysis of omics data
+• R and Python scripts for functional analysis of omics data

-• New software solutions for middle-down and top-down mass spectrometry
+• Algorithms for middle-down and top-down mass spectrometry

-• Deep learning applications for improved feature detection
+• Deep learning for enhanced feature detection in MS data

-• Portable software pipelines and automatic workflow composition
+• Portable pipelines and automated workflow composition for HPC and cloud

 Visit CrosstalkDB hosting quantitative data for crosstalk between histone proteins measured by middle-down mass spectrometry.

-The Shiny framework facilitates embedding R-scripts into simple GUIs.
-We develop web applications for interactive data analysis (see Shiny Apps)
+We develop web applications for interactive data analysis (see e.g. Shiny Apps)

-These apps are also available as stand-alone version via docker and conda, as well as via command-line for integration into workflows.
+Most of these applications are also available as stand-alone versions via docker and conda, and as command-line tools for direct integration into data analysis workflows.

+Unsplashed background img